Gentamicin dosing guidelines (for patients aged ≥16 years)

 Step 3: Assess daily: the ongoing need for gentamicin; if signs of toxicity

-• Take further samples 6-14 hours after the previous dose and then at least every 2 days.
+Take further gentamicin samples at least every 2 days (see above).

-• If the concentration is unexpectedly high or if renal function alters, daily sampling may be necessary.
+If the gentamicin concentration is unexpectedly high or if renal function changes, sample daily.

-• To minimise the risk of toxicity, duration of treatment should normally be limited to 3 days.
-All gentamicin prescriptions that continue beyond 3–4 days of treatment must be discussed with an infection specialist.
+Maximum duration of treatment is normally limited to 4 days to prevent toxicity.
+Any continuation beyond 4 days of treatment must be discussed with an infection specialist.
 Consider changing to an oral alternative - refer to the IV to Oral switch policy.
+If patient is not suitable for IVOST, advice can be found here

 Renal Toxicity